Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 4. Profit/loss calculated
 5. Funds sent to your wallet in USDC

-**No action needed**, but you won't be able to extend after this point.
+**No action needed**, but you won't be able to trade further this future after this point.

 ### Q: Can I roll over multiple times?